Reviewed on 8/20/2018 by: Hugh Hugh K. Duckworth, MD

 - Lifting things off the ground – when lifting (heavier) things off the ground, you should always use your legs rather than your back.
 Intense, sudden lifting can pull the muscles of the back and cause strains and injuries

-Your healthcare provider will first take your medical history to see if there were any similar shoulder or upper back injuries.
+Your healthcare provider will first take your medical history, specifically asking about any similar shoulder or upper back injuries, and any potential co-existing diseases that could affect or be responsible for your pain.
 You will also be asked to provide more information regarding the circumstances of the injury – when did you first experience pain, are there any other symptoms, what activity you were involved in when you injured yourself or if you play sports.

 Then comes physical examination (palpation) of your shoulders, upper back and area around the inner edge of the scapula.
 The doctor will also ask you to move your arm to determine the range of motion and the extent of the injury.

 The most common symptoms of rhomboid strain are:

 - Pain between shoulder blades – this pain is usually felt between shoulder blades and the spine (since this is where the muscle is located); it can get worse when moving your arms

 - Palpable muscle knots

 Since these injuries are usually not severe, they are treated non-surgically: treatment usually involves a combination of exercises, stretches and over-the-counter medication (to ease intense pain).
 If the injury is less severe, recovery process might take only a couple weeks, but if the damage to the muscles is severe, it may take up to 6 weeks or even longer.

 To shorten the recovery process, it is advised to start treating rhomboid spasms as soon as they occur.
 You can relieve pain and swelling with: